 You see this a lot on Interstate 5, in my home state of Oregon.

 Say there’s somebody driving in a left lane on a four-lane highway—two lanes going one direction, two lanes going another.
-Now, a lot of the time you’ll see people in the left lane who don’t grasp the concept that the left lane is actually for passing cars.
+Now, a lot of the time you’ll see people in the left lane who don’t grasp the concept that the left lane is actually for passing.
 You see this in basically every small town west of the Rocky Mountains.
 But here, in this case, let’s say someone kind of does, and is.
 Kind of trying to.
 Pass somebody in the right lane.
 A truck.

-But then here you come, blazing down the road like a chucked log in an icy sluice, still driving safely but speeding like hell, and your brain does the calculations to realize that this person in the left lane is going considerably slower than you.
-You’re about a quarter of a mile away, in the right lane, just barreling down on them.
+But then here you come, blazing down the road like a log chucked into an icy sluice, still driving safely but speeding like hell, and your brain does the calculations to realize that this person in the left lane is going considerably slower than you.
+You’re about a quarter of a mile away, in the right lane, just barreling down.
 And the truck they’re trying to pass is in the right lane, too, coming up in front of you.
 And that “passing” car is about ten car lengths behind that truck, obviously anticipating passing it sometime in the near future.
 But you’re coming 5, 8, 20 miles an hour faster.
 And so you pass that first car trying to pass that truck, in the right lane.
 And then you get left, and you pass the truck.

 Scaring the hell out of that person in the left lane in the process.
 The trucker?
 He could give less of a shit.